The Importance of Sleep

 A 2018 study found that chronic sleep deprivation increases the risk of depression in young women (1).
-As well as a link between suicide attempts and adolescents who Sleep have slept fewer than 8 hours a night (2).
+As well as a link between suicide attempts and adolescents who Sleep fewer than 8 hours a night (2).

 The National Sleep Foundation reported that 43% of people between 13 and 64 years old had insomnia due to stress at least once in the past month (1).

-The state of our mental health can affect both our weight loss and fitness journeys.
+The state of our mental health can affect our weight loss and fitness journeys.
 Many of us turn to physical activity as it can positively impact our mental health (1).
 However, it can also have the opposite effect.
 For example, chronic stress can cause us to skip the gym and lead us to overeat (1)(2).